 In representations of Biafra, both complexes – the Nigerian civil war and the crimes of Nazi Germany – were interpreted as genocide and thus given rhetorical equivalence.
 The “Jews of Africa” were no Jews, but (mostly) Christians – the connecting line was drawn on a purely metaphorical basis.
 Biafra was interpreted using models that derived from the evolving cultural memory of National Socialism.
 Conversely, Biafra also influenced historical and public perceptions of Nazi rule.
-The African civil war contributed to the consolidation of a pattern of memorialisation and helped to establish a new understanding of National Socialism.
+The African civil war contributed to the consolidation of a pattern of memorialization and helped to establish a new understanding of National Socialism.
 The murder of European Jews ceased to be merely one entry on a long list of Nazi crimes and became “the Holocaust”: the historical and symbolical core of a new understanding of National Socialist rule and the Second World War.
 Biafra thus represented an important step in this process of cultural and historical reinterpretation.

 Photographs often visually define our memory of past events.
 We remember the photo and not the event: the event, in a sense, is eclipsed by its photographic representation.
 Similarly, contemporaries in the late 1960s “remembered” the Holocaust in terms of images that showed the result of Nazi mass crimes, but not necessarily the genocide itself.
-Through the Auschwitz-Biafra analogy, parts of the object behind these visual representations (such as Nazi rule as political system) were eclipsed: what remained for the eye to see was “genocide” in Nazi Europe and in postcolonial West Africa.
+Through the Auschwitz-Biafra analogy, parts of the object behind these visual representations (such as Nazi rule as political system) were eclipsed: what remained for the eye to see was “genocide” in Nazi Europe and in post-colonial west Africa.

 The bilateral effects of the images from Biafra can be illustrated with a drawing first printed on a flyer of the Comité de lutte contre le genocide au Biafra.
 On one half is the drawing of an inmate, reduced to a skeleton, sitting on a plank bed.
 The sketch strongly echoes the iconography of concentration camps, in particular photographs taken by Margaret Bourke-White at the liberation of Buchenwald.
 Yet the drawing is captioned “Auschwitz” – the site of the genocidal annihilation of the Jews.
 The void that the absence of photographic representations of Auschwitz has left is filled with ink – the drawing, as a visual representation, is not as dependent on the object represented as a photograph is.
 Roland Barthes calls the person or thing photographed “the Spectrum of the Photograph.”
 “This word retains,” he explained, “a relation to ‘spectacle’ and adds to it that rather terrible thing which is there in every photograph: the return of the dead.”
 The dead of Auschwitz returned in representations of the bodies of starving Biafrans, or so many contemporaries felt.
 The photographs of the original dead, of the victims of the Nazi genocide, were missing.
 However, the representations of other dying people filled this void: the Biafrans, a people doomed to die in present but who evoked a different genocidal past.

-The other half of the drawing shows one such dead of the present: a standing figure which is equally emaciated and whose age and sex can scarcely be identified – it could by a child as much as a dotard.
+The other half of the drawing shows one such dead of the present: a standing figure which is equally emaciated and whose age and sex can scarcely be identified – it could be a child as much as a dotard.
 Precision is added only through the caption “Biafra.”
 Like the “Auschwitz,” which has a capital “A,” this is a Biafra with a capital “B.” This “alphabet of horror,” as the caption to the French flyer dubbed it, resonated with Biafra activists in Germany who adopted the image nearly unchanged.
-The Gesellschaft für bedrohte Völker, which had evolved out of the Hamburg-based Aktion Biafra-Hilfe, used a similar drawing on the cover of the first issue of their aptly named periodical Pogrom.
+The Gesellschaft für bedrohte Völker, which had evolved out of the Hamburg-based Aktion Biafra-Hilfe, used a similar drawing on the cover of the first issue of their aptly named periodical Pogrom (Figure 105).

 Fig. 10.5 Here